adriens/temps-attente-matrix-led/HOW_TO_INSTALL.md

 # Cosmic Unicorn Project Setup

 This guide explains how to set up the Cosmic Unicorn project, including configuring WiFi, copying necessary files, and deploying the display scenes.
-Follow these steps to get started:
+Follow these steps to get started.

 # Prerequisites

 **Hardware**: Pimoroni Cosmic-Unicorn 32x32 LED matrix with Raspberry Pi Pico W.

-**Software**: Thonny IDE, GitHub access, WiFi credentials.
+**Software**: Thonny IDE (required for file uploads and troubleshooting), GitHub access, WiFi credentials.

 **Files Needed**:
+  - `boot.py`: The boot file to ensure the script runs automatically.
-  - cosmic_unicorn_script.py: The main Python script.
+  - `main.py`: The main Python script (formerly `cosmic_unicorn_script.py`).
-  - .env: File containing the API key for accessing agency data.
+  - `information.env`: File containing WiFi credentials and the API key.

-# 1. Install Thonny IDE (optional)
+# 1. Install Thonny IDE

-Download Thonny IDE from thonny.org.
-Follow the installation instructions for your operating system.
-The Thonny IDE may be necessary in case of **debugging the script or its behavior.
-It can also be used to implement/modify the .env file**.
+Download and install Thonny IDE from [thonny.org](https://thonny.org/).
+Thonny is **required** for this project, but only to manage file uploads and necessary modifications (such as customizing the `information.env` file).
+Thonny can also be used to troubleshoot issues.

+## Using Thonny for the project:
+- **File Upload**: Use Thonny to upload `boot.py`, `main.py`, and `information.env` to the Pimoroni Cosmic-Unicorn.
+- **Modifying `information.env`**: Customize the WiFi credentials and API key in the `information.env` file.
+- **Troubleshooting**: Thonny is used to diagnose issues and test scripts on the tablet.

 # 2. Clone the GitHub Repository